BrennanB/slff-draftrunner/README.md

 ### Commands

 Shortforms for each command will be denoted by (). [] denote values for the inputs.
+If you have enabled tiers preface each command with t(tier number)

 #### pick (p) [team]